 On the premise that Vignamare's menu constantly changes according to the seasons' rhythm and to the products available in their gardens, the dishes tasted during our visit impressed us, from the very beginning to the end.

-We began with a variation on an artichoke, steamed and then fried to preserve its crispness, and a flavor reminiscent of the nutty note when raw, a cream obtained from the overcooked and braised artichoke, and finally a stuffing with the grilled vegetable: "To recall the barbecue and the warm spring days under Easter, when we ate kid and artichokes.
+We started with a variation on artichokes, steamed then fried to preserve their crispness, and a flavor reminiscent of the nutty note when raw, a cream obtained from the overcooked and braised artichoke, and finally a stuffing with the grilled vegetable: "To recall the barbecue and the warm spring days under Easter, when we ate kid and artichokes.
 I wanted to convey the different taste tenors that this magnificent and very versatile vegetable can claim," Giorgio explains.

 Of great juiciness was the "capretto e radici", kid and roots, another memory of family life: "When kid was prepared to be grilled, the belly was pulled off to make a separate cooking and make the ribs easier to eat.
 The same was then stewed and turned into fricassee: it was usually the last course of Easter."
 The belly in Vignamare is served dry-cooked at a low temperature, which makes it soft and melting; it is stuffed with the cooked shoulder of kid in fricassee and then roasted in a pan.
 To top it off, leg confit, truffled offal pâté, a lemon meat stock, scorzonera puree, and roasted bitterroot.

-It ends on a high note with "Dolce sa essere l'ape", "Bee knows how to be sweet", which Servetto tells us about as follows : "It is a tribute and a manifesto of sensitivity to an insect to which we owe life on our planet.
+The meal ends on a high note with "Dolce sa essere l'ape", "Bee knows how to be sweet", which Servetto tells us about as follows : "It is a tribute to and a manifesto of sensitivity to an insect to which we owe life on our planet.
 At the base is a cocoa butter and pollen crumble, an asparagus and red turnip gelée, a wild fennel gel, a chamomile gel, and a lemon gel.
-Finally, a ginger carrot chutney and a self-made goat (or sheep) ricotta cheesecake, and a representation of bees made from a honey-almond paste Bavarian cream."
+Finally, a ginger carrot chutney and a self-made goat (or sheep) ricotta cheesecake, and a representation of bees made from a honey and almond paste Bavarian cream."

 Contacts